You'll find the answers to most of your questions here! If something is not yet answered, reach out to us on our Discord.

-We're bootstrapped and self-funded with help from ecosystem grants provided by Solana and Serum.
+Marinade bootstrapped and self-funded with help from ecosystem grants provided by Solana and Serum.
 We're not taking in any private investors or VC funds and are not doing any private or public sale.
-We plan to build our DAO around Marinade users.
+We plan to build our DAO around Marinade users and protocols.

 The Marinade token (MNDE) was released on September 30th 2021 and is only accessible through liquidity mining or on secondary markets.
-Its max supply is 1 billion and you can find more information about it in our tokenomics.
+Its max supply is 1 billion and you can find more information about it in on the MNDE page.

-MNDE can be used to participate in Marinade governance by locking your MNDE into a Marinade NFT Chef.
+MNDE can be used to participate in Marinade governance by locking your MNDE on Realms.

-Once your MNDE are locked, they can be withdrawn by commiting to a 30-day unlock period and burning your NFT at the end of this period to get back the underlying MNDE.
+Once your MNDE is locked, you can vote on proposals and direct SOL stake to validators using the Marinade dApp.
+The MNDE can be withdrawn by committing to a 30-day unlock period to get back the underlying MNDE.